Scott Page: Career

 Page worked on and led Walt Tucker Productions, an audio-video post-production company that produced projects for The Rolling Stones, Bon Jovi, Janet Jackson, Garth Brooks, Scorpions and many others.

 Page co-founded 7th Level, Inc., a CD-ROM game and educational software company where he co-produced Tuneland, an interactive musical cartoon, as well as the Monty Python interactive series.

 Page was involved in the development of QD7, an interactive multimedia joint venture with Quincy Jones and David Salzman that resulted from Jones' partnering with the company.

-Page co-founded New Media Broadcasting Company, a social media and collaborative communications enterprise and co-founded and served as CEO of Direct2Care, an online healthcare presence management company.
+Page co-founded New Media Broadcasting Company, a social media and collaborative communications enterprise and co-founded and was CEO of Direct2Care, an online healthcare presence management company.

-Page co-founded GetYourOPI, an online presence management company and served as CEO of Ignited Network, "a start up music accelerator based in Los Angeles."
+Page co-founded GetYourOPI, an online presence management company and was CEO of Ignited Network, "a start up music accelerator based in Los Angeles."

 Currently, Page is CEO of a Los Angeles-based media company focused on live immersive entertainment called Think:EXP.